Archive-name: RGP_FAQ.RTF

 http://www.PinballHeaven.co.uk

-Pinball Life, mostly, [Chicago, like, Illinois]
+Pinball Life, like, wow, [Chicago, fer shure, Illinois]

 - parts and supplies.